Well-Structured Futures and Cache Locality: Structured Computations

 Structured single-touch computations encompass fork-join computations, but are strictly more flexible.
 Figure~\ref{figure:ExamplesOfSingleTouch} presents two examples that illustrate the differences.
 If a thread creates multiple futures first and touches them later, fork-join parallelism requires they be touched (evaluated) in the reverse order.
 MethodA in Figure~\ref{figure:ExamplesOfSingleTouch}(a) shows the only order in which a thread can first create two futures and then touch them in a fork-join computation.
 This rules out, for instance, a program where a thread creates a sequence of futures, stores them in a priority queue, and evaluates them in some priority order.
 In contrast, our structured computations permit such futures to be evaluated by their creating thread or its descendants in any order.

-Also, unlike fork-join parallelism, our notion of structured computation permits a thread to pass a future to a subroutine or descendant thread which touches that future, as illustrated in Figure~\ref{figure:ExamplesOfSingleTouch}(b).
-Our restrictions are: (1) only one thread can touch a future, and (2) the descendant thread that touches the future has to be created after the future.
-In fact, MethodC can even pass the future to a descendant of its own.
+Also, unlike fork-join parallelism, our notion of structured computation permits a thread to pass a future to another thread which touches that future, as illustrated in Figure~\ref{figure:ExamplesOfSingleTouch}(b): after a future is created, the future can be passed, as an argument of a new method call or the return value of the current thread's method call, to another thread.\footnote{ In previous versions of this paper, we misinterpreted the definition of structured single-touch computations by stating that a future can only be passed as an argument of a method call, but not as the return value of a method call.
+In fact, the definition only implies a dependency path from the right child of the fork of a future, which represents the parent thread that has created the future, to the touch node, and therefore it does not rule out the possibility that a future can be pass as a return value from one thread to another. } The thread receiving the future (MethodC in the figure) can even pass it to another thread, and so on.
+The only constraint is that only one of the threads that have received the future can touch it.
 In a fork-join computation, however, only the thread creating the future can touch it, which is much more restrictive.
 We believe these restrictions are easy to follow and should be compatible with how many people program in practice.

-Belloch and Reid-Miller~\cite{Blelloch97} observe that if a future can be touched multiple times, then complex and potentially inefficient operations and data structures are needed to correctly resume the suspended threads that are waiting for the touch.
+\cite{Blelloch97} observe that if a future can be touched multiple times, then complex and potentially inefficient operations and data structures are needed to correctly resume the suspended threads that are waiting for the touch.
 By contrast, the run-time support for futures can be significantly simplified if each future is touched at most once.